 - Texas Mardi Gras seeks to honor Spanish Heritage

 Consistent with the mission of honoring diversity and ethnic heritage, Mardi Gras on the Texas Gulf coast seeks to celebrate Spanish Heritage.
 Mardi Gras!
-Galveston will feature Fiesta Gras! on Sunday February 24.
-The day will feature 2 parades, live music, and tons of vendors.
-Similarly, in Port Arthur, Mardi Gras of Southeast Texas will celebrate Dia Latino on Sunday, March 3.
+Galveston will feature Fiesta Gras! on Sunday February 16.
+The day will feature parades, live music, and tons of vendors.

 For more information about Mardi Gras!
-Galveston happening February 22-March 5, 2019, please visit www.MardiGrasGalveston.com.
+Galveston happening February 14-25, 2020, please visit www.MardiGrasGalveston.com.

-For more information about Mardi Gras of Southeast Texas happening February 28-March 3, 2019, please visit www.MardiGrasPortArthur.com.
+For more information about Mardi Gras of Southeast Texas happening in Beaumont from February 20-23, 2020, please visit www.MardiGrasTx.com.